 Specialisation versus diversification

-Specialisation is an investment strategy that is the opposite of diversification.
+Specialisation is an investment strategy that is the direct opposite of diversification.
 Investors who adopt this strategy typically focus on a particular asset type, using a proven strategy, with the hope of achieving repeated successes in their investments.
 In real estate investment, this typically means that investors would invest in a particular property type using the same strategy for all their investments, and specialising in that particular area of investment.

 However, specialisation holds a significantly higher risk than diversification, since a downturn in the specialised investment market may lead to losses throughout the entire specialised investment portfolio.